Antoine Lefèvre de la Boderie

-He was a son of Jacques Lefèvre de la Boderie and Anne de Montbray.
+He was a son of Jacques Lefèvre de la Boderie and Anne de Montbray; and the brother of the French Orientalist, Guy Lefèvre de la Boderie.

 Career

 Lefèvre de la Boderie was a master of household to Henry IV of France.
 In January 1598 he welcomed Sir Robert Cecil as ambassador to France at Dieppe.
 He was French ambassador to Rome, and ambassador in England from April 1606 until 1611.
-His correspondence was published in 1750 as the Ambassades de Monsieur de la Boderie en Angleterre in 5 volumes.
+His correspondence from these years was published in the 18th century with Lettres d'Henri IV et de Messieurs de Villeroy, et de Puisieux à Mr. Antoine Le Fevre de la Boderie Ambassadeur de France en Angleterre in 1733, and the 5 volume Ambassades de Monsieur de la Boderie en Angleterre in 1750.

 Boderie is known for his commentary on politics in London during the reign of James VI and I. Boderie was particularly surprised by the hunting activity of King James, who regularly absented himself from the apparent centres of power to country residences.

 In 1606, Boderie noted that Prince Henry played golf, which he described as a Scottish game not unlike "pallemail" or pall-mall.
 Boderie also mentioned exercises with the pike and archery.

 Prince Henry's riding master, Monsieur St Antoine, asked Boderie to obtain a suit of gilt armour with a pistol and sword for the prince.
 The armour is thought to survive in the Royal Collection.
 Another French armour made for Henry as a gift from the Prince de Joinville also survives.